adamheins/xacrodoc/README.md

     "$(find another_ros_package)/urdf/"robot_arm.urdf.xacro",
     "tool.urdf.xacro"
 ]
-doc = XacroDoc.from_includes(includes)
+doc = xd.XacroDoc.from_includes(includes)
 ```

+### Substitution arguments

-Finally, we can also pass in substution arguments.
+We can also pass in substution arguments to xacro files.
 For example, suppose our
 file `robot.urdf.xacro` contains the directive `<xacro:arg name="mass" default="1"/>`.
 On the command line, we could write
 ```